stellaw1/portfolio-site-v1/_posts/2020-03-01-february-reflection.md

 In the end, I could not fully justify either choice; it was one of those situations that you have no idea how it will play out.
 You just have to pick one and be okay with it.
 After my SAP interview, I thought I had butchered it, so, feeling unconfident, I ended up accepting the position at the smaller company.
 And, for the following two weeks, I was happy with my decision.

 Then, on the first day of reading break, I received an email - "Job offer at SAP", and I just broke down.
 Never have I ever thought I would be so devastated to receive a job offer.
-I was wrapped up around the thought that I had made the wrong choice and that a major opportunity was missed.
+I was initially wrapped up around the thought that I had made the wrong choice and that a major opportunity was missed.
+"Why didn't I just reject the first offer," I would think to myself.

+Now, I am able to think of the experience as a lesson.
+It taught me that nothing is perfect and not everything always plays out the way you want it to.
+Unfortunate timing and a lack of confidence lead to a missed opportunity this time, but I came out of it with a stronger sense of self and more concrete goals.
+I am confident that my next seeking term will be even more fulfilling.
+Plus, if I hadn't accepted the first offer, I wouldn't have visited Toronto this month, and that experience in and of itself was worth it.

 ## Fun events from January